 Date:

-This is to acknowledge that I have received the(year) student handbook for Cassville R-IV School District.
-I understand that I am responsible for knowing and adhering to the rules and procedures contained in the handbook as well as any rules and procedure established by the school district.
+This is to acknowledge that I have received the

+R-IV School District.
+I understand that I am responsible for contained in the handbook as well as any rules and procedure.

 Parent Signature:

 Student (print name):

 Home Room/Teacher:

-This form will be placed in the student's file Note: The reader is encouraged to review policies and/or procedures for related information in this administrative area.
+This form will be placed Note: The reader is encouraged to review policies and/o administrative area.

 Implemented: 09/13/2001

 Cassville R-VI School District, Cassville, Missouri

-Cassville Primary/Intermediate School Title I Parental Involvement Plan 2023-2024
+Cassville Primary/Intermediate School Title I Parental Involvement Plan 2024-2025